All About Budgets

 3. The Difference Between the two

-Don’t worry we fall off the wagon once in a while, we’re all human.
+Don’t worry; we fall off the wagon occasionally; we’re all human.

-We are working hard at making changes to our grocery budget but it is difficult when you know you are stocking up on a good deal and have the ES to cover it.
+We are working hard to change our grocery budget, but it is difficult when you know you are stocking up on a good deal and have the emergency savings to cover it.

-Not everyone has an emergency savings that they can pull money from if they spend more than they make but the key is NOT to do this.
+Not everyone has emergency savings from which they can pull money if they spend more than they make, but the key is NOT to do this.

 Related Posts: